 What is ASUC Sponsorship?

-Once registered with the university, RSOs have the ability to apply for an additional level of recognition: ASUC Sponsorship.
-This opportunity is available to both undergraduate and graduate student organizations.
+Once registered with the university, RSOs have the ability to apply for additional funds, spaces and to receive benefits of sponsorship through the ASUC.
+This opportunity is available to both undergraduate and graduate Registered Student Organizations.
 Benefits include:

 - Eligibility to apply for ASUC Funding

 - Eligibility to apply for special ASUC Grants and Scholarships

 - Eligibility to apply for office and/or storage space